Mapping the Milestones:

 Closed Door Meetings

-The panel has consistently rejected requests for additional public insight into their proceedings.
+The panel has consistently rejected requests for additional public insight into their proceedings, as shown in the study timeline.

 ABUNDANCE OF BIAS AND CONFLICTS OF INTEREST